 Professor North visited Avebury looking for star alignments but found precious few of them.

-Treating the Avenue as a series of rectangular cells of four stones, North noticed that he could find alignments on the moon no matter which direction he looked - across the cells or diagonally - or even from the opposite direction.
+Treating the Avenue as a series of rectangular cells of four stones, North noticed that he could find alignments on the minor moon no matter which direction he looked - across the cells or diagonally - and even from the opposite direction.

 Male and female stones - astronomical alignments on the moon - Niedermendig Lava from Germany -- boys buried with beaker pottery and other dedications beneath the megaliths of the WKA.

-The West Kennet Avenue was an umbilical that connected Avebury to its sanctuary, a baby sun.
+The all-female West Kennet Avenue was an umbilical that connected Avebury to its sanctuary, a baby sun.
+And it's the moon egg of Woodhenge near Stonehenge which proves it.

-Never mind what Professor North said, the West Kennet Avenue is primarily aligned on where the southernmost rising moon exits Lurkeley Hill every nineteen years at an azimuth of 140 degrees.
+Never mind what Professor North said about it, the West Kennet Avenue is primarily aligned on where the southernmost rising moon exits Lurkeley Hill every nineteen years at an azimuth of 140 degrees.

 So, the Avenue respects the Stone Age 10-degree rule established by the Arminghall Henge of Norfolk in 3,200 BC.
-Some pairs also respect the cardinal points of the compass.
+Some pairs of stones also respect the cardinal points of the compass.

-I realised that if I could prove the Neolithic moon to be female, I would have the hypothesis for our Stone Age monuments, which, in turn, could further confirm the West Kennet Avenue to be an umbilical cord.
+It was realised that if we could prove the Neolithic moon to be female, we would have the hypothesis for our Stone Age monuments, which, in turn, could further confirm the West Kennet Avenue to be an umbilical cord and the Avebury Henge as a womb.

 The first proof came with the realisation that Woodhenge, near Stonehenge, was a moon-egg.
 "Stonehenge Secrets 2007," by yours truly (in the major libraries but out of print.)